w4lle/JianDan-React-Native/README.md

 # JianDan-React-Native
-Jiandan App client implemented using React Native for Android.
+This is A [Jiandan](jandan.com) App client implemented using React Native for Android.

+#Like this